IGME-202-2221/Aliens-Visiting-Earth/README.md

 -   Camera Orientation: side view
 -   Camera Movement: stationary camera with scrolling background
                     <br>-stationary ceiling and floor
--   Player Health: the player has 3 lives, each time they get hit they lose a life
+-   Player Health: the player has a health bar, and each hit from bullet damages the player
+                    <br>-the player also has i-frames, that give the player about 1 second of invincibility after being hit
--   End Condition: -level ends when the player has lost all 3 lives
+-   End Condition: -level ends when the player has lost all their health
                    <br>-no win condition, this is an arcade style game with a highschore system instead
 -   Scoring: each time you kill an enemy, you get a certain number of points
             <br>-point amounts increment as time goes on